brendoncarroll/go-p2p/README.md

 A swarm that uses PeerIDs as addresses.
 It requires an underlying swarm, and a function that maps PeerIDs to addresses.

+- **DTLS Swarm**
+A secure higher order swarm.
+It secures messages using the DTLS protocol.
+It can run on top of any other swarm.

 Routers for distributed routing protocols like CJDNS, or Yggdrasil would be next on the wishlist.

 The `swarmutil` package contains utilities for writing `Swarms` and a test suite to make sure it exhibits all the behaviors expected.